Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 Best & Worst Years for Ford Mustang 7th Generation (2024-Present)

-The seventh-gen Mustang burst onto the scene in 2024, proving that you can teach an old horse contemporary tricks.
+The seventh-gen Mustang burst onto the scene in 2024, proving that you can teach an elderly horse contemporary tricks.
 It’s still rocking that iconic front-engine, rear-wheel-drive setup (because why mess with perfection?), but everything else?
 It’s like the future came early.

 The Best Year: 2024

 Engine options?
-You’ve got alternatives:
+You’ve got choices:

 - EcoBoost models still rock that turbocharged 2.3L I4